raiden-network/spec/service_contracts.rst

 ``hash(receiver, sender, expiration_block) => expiration_block`` to make
 sure that each IOU can only be claimed once.
-To make claims more gas efficient, multiple claims can be done in a single transaction and expired claims can be removed from the storage.
+To make claims more gas efficient, multiple claims can be done in a single transaction and expired claims can be removed from the storage. ``receiver`` has to be registered in the ServiceRegistry, or otherwise the claiming fails.

 Expiration
 ----------